Japanese Stiltgrass Control

 Japanese stiltgrass can thrive in various settings, especially moist shaded environments.

-Common areas for this weed to be found are flood plains, stream banks, woodlands, roadsides, residential landscapes, ditches, utility corridors, lawns, under trees, and other sites with disturbed soil.
+Common areas for this weed to be found are flood plains, stream banks, woodlands, roadsides, landscapes, ditches, utility corridors, lawns, under trees, and other sites with disturbed soil.

 What to Look For